particle-iot/docs/src/content/tutorials/learn-more/node-js.md

 The single parameter we pass in is called `auth` and it's initialized to our `accessToken` variable.

 Then there is the `then`.
 The listDevices API will do its work asynchronously, then it will either call the first function on success, or call the second function on error.
-That's a simplified explanation and we'll go into more details about later.
+That's a simplified explanation.

 It's also worth mentioning `console.log('Devices', devices)`.
 You'll notice there's a comma, not a `+` before `devices`.
 The `console.log()` function can either take a single string, or it can take a string and an object.
 The object will be pretty-printed in the output so you can see all of the contents!